Fresh Fun Flavor

 🍽 Equipment

-For this recipe you'll need one pot, I used my favorite three quart stainless steel pot because it's the perfect size for just about every soup or chili I make.
-You'll also need a blender for quickly making the sauce.
-If you don't have a high speed blender you will need a second smaller pan for boiling cashews, see Advanced Prep section below.
-And a large spoon for mixing up all the deliciousness!
+For this recipe you'll need a deep pot, I used my favorite three quart stainless steel pot because it's the perfect size for just about every soup or chili I make.
+You'll also need a knife, a cutting board, and high speed blender, such as this Nutri Bullet Pro 1200 for quickly making the sauce, and a large spoon for mixing up all the deliciousness!

-Soak cashews for 4 hours or overnight.
+⏲️ Advance Preparation: Soak cashews for 30 minutes in warm water for ultimate creaminess.
 Short on time?
-Boil cashews in water for 10 minutes while cooking the onion and peppers as they also take 10 minutes.
-Then drain and rinse the cashews with cool water before adding to blender.
+Boil cashews in water for 10 minutes.
+Then drain and rinse the cashews with cool water and set aside.
+Skip this step if using a high speed blender.

 Plant based meat, some spices, and raw cashews.